arrow-py/arrow/README.rst

 --------

 - Fully-implemented, drop-in replacement for datetime
-- Supports Python 3.6+
+- Support for Python 3.6+
 - Timezone-aware and UTC by default
-- Provides super-simple creation options for many common input scenarios
+- Super-simple creation options for many common input scenarios
-- :code:`shift` method with support for relative offsets, including weeks
+- ``shift`` method with support for relative offsets, including weeks
-- Formats and parses strings automatically
+- Format and parse strings automatically
-- Wide support for ISO 8601
+- Wide support for the `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ standard
 - Timezone conversion
-- Timestamp available as a property
+- Support for ``dateutil``, ``pytz``, and ``ZoneInfo`` tzinfo objects
 - Generates time spans, ranges, floors and ceilings for time frames ranging from microsecond to year
-- Humanizes and supports a growing list of contributed locales
+- Humanize dates and times with a growing list of contributed locales
 - Extensible for your own Arrow-derived types

 Quick Start